moodynooby/Quantum-Translate/readme.md

 **How are the pages translated?**

 The pages are translated any of the major translation engine

 **And how's my privacy?**

-[Privacy policy](https://addons.mozilla.org/addon/traduzir-paginas-web/privacy/): We do not collect any information.
+We do not collect any information.
 However, to translate, the contents of the web pages will be sent to Google or Yandex or Bing servers.

 **Limitations**

 Some pages like [support.mozilla.org](https://support.mozilla.org/) and [addons.mozilla.org](http://addons.mozilla.org/) will not be translated.
 For security reasons, the browser blocks extensions from accessing these sites.

 ## Build instructions

 - You can see all the build instructions in the [build-instructions.md](build-instructions.md) file.

-## Release notes
-- You can see all the release notes in the [release-notes.md](release-notes.md) file.